adamkurth/reborn_dev/doc/source/installation.rst

 Mac OS notes
 ------------

-Mostly the same procedure as Linux, except that you should install Miniconda according to the instructions for Mac OS.
+On Mac OS you need to follow the instructions to install Miniconda.
+The subsequent steps are identical to those you would follow for a Linux setup.

 Windows 10 Notes